jinhaochan/eCRE/README.md

 - Within a function, if accessing `EBP - x`, it is a local variable within the function.
 If accessing `EBP + x`, its either a parameter or a global variable.
 - To remove items from the stack, you can change the `RET` value. e.g. `RET 4` remove 1 item from the stack
+- Find Expression `TerminateProcess`, and set SWBP there.
+You can then see what were the function calls before terminate process was called.

 ## 1. Registers